kimminsum/drone_simulation/README.md

 ## I. Physics

-- Reference: Verlet Algorithm
+Reference: Verlet Algorithm
-  <br> This algorithm works as tree structure that node is vertex and trunk is side.
+This algorithm works as tree structure that node is vertex and trunk is side.

 ## II.
 Drone Structure

 The table shows how the nodes are connected.

 |     | 0   | 1   | 2   | 3   | 4   | 5   |
 | --- | --- | --- | --- | --- | --- | --- |